nicholaslck/cypress-cucumber-preprocessor/docs/pretty-output.md

 The reason for having to use `require.resolve` or a needlessly cumbersome path, is because a) this package's use of [Conditional Exports](https://nodejs.org/api/packages.html#conditional-exports) and b) Cypress circumventing the built-in resolve mechanism in Node when loading reporters.
 This disables the use of [PnP](https://github.com/cypress-io/cypress/issues/18922), among other things, including making this a bit more difficult than it has to be.

-> :pushpin: Combine pretty output with Cypress' own `-q / --quiet` option to obtain particulararly terse output as seen in the animation above.
+> :pushpin: Combine pretty output with Cypress' own `-q / --quiet` option to obtain particularly terse output as seen in the animation above.

 ## Usage with `cypress-multi-reporters`